ubcuas/ubcuas.com/README.md

 scripts/                               # Scripts from the theme for setup and updates

-themes/hugoplate                       # Theme files - DO NOT CHANGE
+themes/hugoplate                       # Theme files - pulled from git submodule

 .editorconfig                          # Editor configuration .jshintrc                              # JSHint configuration